 LDRS 401Leadership Practicum

-- One class in the M.A. in Leadership program may be taken by seniors.
-If the student is accepted into the M.A. in Leadership: Leadership Development program, the class will count toward that degree as well.
+- Up to 8 units in the M.A. in Leadership program may be taken by seniors.
+If the student is accepted into the M.A. in Leadership: Leadership Development program, the classes may count toward that degree as well.
 Contact the M.A. in Leadership office for more details at (626) 815-5483.

 - LDRS 201 is the prerequisite for LDRS 311, LDRS 322, and LDRS 333.
 However, this prerequisite is waived for students enrolling in the 200- and 300-level courses in the same semester.

 ^LDRS 350 may be substituted for LDRS 311, or LDRS 322, or LDRS 333.
-Only one of the five core courses may be substituted.
+Only one of the three core courses may be substituted.